rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryO365.md

 - There is a single argument of type System.String.
 - Returns O365Calendar.
+### consumption
+Display license consumption for M365 workloads.

+- There is a single argument of type O365ConsumptionInput.
+- Returns O365Consumption.
 ### groups
 List of O365 Groups in the O365Org.